 MLDs require visual supports and visual discrimination training that is tactile with auditory and verbal components.

 Math LD students must assume the role of teacher for themselves.
 They must do whatever talking, explaining, drawing, building, writing, and demonstrating that is necessary to absolutely convince themselves of the logical facts they must learn.
 Then they must convince others of these facts.

 While these may seem like daunting orders, we must assume that the dyscalculic will not adequately retain information for future use unless they achieve deep understanding through experiential learning.

 Superficial, quick, passive, rote, one-dimensional presentations of concepts will not be effective.
 Where these inferior methods are the only exposure to material, students should receive accommodations.

-(20) Standard accommodations for memory disabilities include: untimed tests, open book exams, projects substituted for tests, reference charts, heavier weighting of assignments and review activities, multi-sensory and interactive computer instruction, review and game exercises; and electronic or oral presentations/demonstrations substituted for tests.
+Standard accommodations for memory disabilities include untimed tests, open-book exams, projects substituted for tests, reference charts, the heavier weighting of assignments and review activities, multi-sensory and interactive computer instruction, review and game exercises; and electronic or oral presentations/demonstrations substituted for tests.

-(21) Teaching/learning must occur in a tight framework of properly sequenced scaffolding, as in the CLSO (concepts, language, symbols, operations) system [see karismath.com], and the student and instructor must be skilled in the identification and mitigation of dyscalculic tendencies.
-Proper methodology must be used and daily exercises performed to achieve a working mathematical processing faculty.
+Teaching/learning must occur in a tight framework of properly sequenced scaffolding, as in the CLSO (concepts, language, symbols, operations) system [see karismath.com], and the student and instructor must be skilled in the identification and mitigation of dyscalculic tendencies.
+The proper methodology must be used, and daily exercises performed, to achieve a working mathematical processing faculty.
 Dyscalculia is essentially a cognitive impairment in mathematical ability.